Company Health Check Logo

 • Do your projects tend to run to plan (time/budget), with minimal wasted effort, and good quality levels?

-• Measurability (3 of 8)
+• Measurement (3 of 8)

 • Innovation and AI (4 of 8)

-Making thoughtful use of modern technologies (AI and beyond) to improve the company
+Making thoughtful use of modern technologies (AI and beyond) to improve the company and the product / client offering and your competitiveness.

-• Do you have a well-written and well-used approach to AI that enables and encourages people to experiment?
+• Do you have a well-written and well-used approach to AI that enables and encourages people to experiment, and disseminate ideas and new practices?

 • Culture (5 of 8)

-• Are the teams are broadly happy with the culture and actively participate in helping the company do better - and is this measured somehow?
+• Are the teams broadly happy with the culture and actively participate in helping the company do better - and is this measured somehow?

 • Is the culture (value, norms, etc) written down - and lived - and nourished?
 IE: do people's actions align with the stated values?